-• Students who have not completed a degree may have courses evaluated on a course by course basis.
+• Students who have not completed a degree, or students who completed an Associate of Applied Science (AAS) or Associate in Fine Arts (AFA) degree may have courses evaluated on a course by course basis.
 All courses to be transferred to Pfeiffer University must have a grade of C- or better.
 Courses to be applied to the B.S. in Nursing or the B.A. in Education require a grade of C or better.